 Newly Diagnosed Tips Sheet

 Here are a few tips and supportive resources you can print or email to yourself and loved ones.

 It is easy to lose yourself in a diagnosis like mBC.
 You need people to help you get through this difficult time.”

 The sections below offer information specifically helpful to those who have been newly prescribed IBRANCE as well as to those who care for them.

 Making Your Support Needs A Priority.
 Together.

-A diagnosis of MBC often takes support.
 At Pfizer Oncology Together, we treat your individual needs as a priority.
 We'll help you identify financial assistance options so you can get your prescribed IBRANCE.
-We'll also connect you with a dedicated Care Champion, who has social work experience, will talk with you one-on-one and provide resources to help with some of your day-to-day challenges.* Because when it comes to support, we’re in this together.
-For live, personalized support, call
+We'll also connect you with a dedicated Care Champion who has social work experience and can provide resources that may help with some of your day-to-day challenges.
+Because when it comes to support, we're in this together.
+For live personalized support, call

 Connect With Other Patients Taking IBRANCE